Editor’s Note: This article was published in November 2017 and has been updated to reflect new information.

 So, how successful has Zoom’s approach to brand-building been?
 It’s hard to tell.
 But using Twitter followers as our measuring stick, it’s clear that people are interested in what Zoom is up to.

-According to Eric, the Zoom brand is now officially ahead of WebEx’s brand in terms of mindshare.
+The Zoom brand is now at one million followers, infinitely far ahead of Webex’s brand in terms of mindshare.

 Final thought: Why you should strive for hypergrowth (not out-of-control growth).

-As Zoom — a company that went from $0 to $1 billion in less than decade — now expands its brand-building efforts into New York, Boston, Chicago, and beyond, it’s easy to look back and think:
+As Zoom — a company that went from $0 to billions in less than a decade — it’s easy to look back and think:

 “Wow, they must have had the pedal to the metal the entire time!”